tractr/directus-sync/README.md

 Upon execution of the `pull` command, `directus-sync` will:

-1. Scan the specified Directus collections, which include dashboards, flows, operations, panels, permissions, roles, settings, translations and webhooks.
+1. Scan the specified Directus collections, which include dashboards, flows, folders, operations, panels, permissions, roles, settings, translations and webhooks.
 2. Assign a SyncID to each element within these collections if it doesn't already have one.
 3. Commit the data of these collections into code, allowing for versioning and tracking of configuration changes.

 This SyncID tagging facilitates the replication of configurations across different instances of Directus while maintaining the integrity and links between different entities.

+> [!NOTE]
+> The original IDs of the flows are preserved to maintain the URLs of the `webhook` type flows.
+> The original IDs of the folders are preserved to maintain the associations with fields of the `file` and `image` types.

 ### Mapping Table